darthrellimnad/evergreen-functional-fe-web-app/README.md

 If you want it, grit your teeth and learn it.
 Accessible FE web app development is challenging, but it is rewarding work that can help anyone and everyone on the web.

+...and if you just need a basic website or webpage, just use HTML/CSS and as little JS as possible!
+HTML and CSS are pretty powerful on their own these days and only getting better.
+The mental model, a design system, pattern library, a11y testing and quality assurance will be helpful regardless.

+## Additional Resources

 This book should be accessible for many, and is a good place to start learning about functional coding: [Mostly adequate guide to Functional Programming (in javascript)](https://github.com/MostlyAdequate/mostly-adequate-guide)

 For more general wisdom about software design and development, the following web page is a fun and insightful read: [The Grug Brained Developer](https://grugbrain.dev/)

 If you're interested in learning more about accessibility testing, I highly recommend the following course.
 It's well worth the price of admission:
 [Testing Accessibility](https://testingaccessibility.com/)

-...and if you just need a basic website or webpage, just use HTML/CSS and as little JS as possible!
-HTML and CSS are pretty powerful on their own these days and only getting better.
-The mental model, a design system, pattern library, a11y testing and quality assurance will be helpful regardless.

 ## Contributors
 Too many to name... you know who you are.
 Thank you all. 🤘💥❤️